 We recommend you drink only bottled or sterilized water during your time in Ecuador, avoid unpasteurized dairy products, eat only meat that has been well-cooked, peeled fruit and cooked vegetables.

-The Galapagos Islands, being sparsely populated and remote, do not carry much of a threat to personal security.
+The Galapagos Islands, being sparsely populated and remote, do not carry much of a threat to personal security, and we consider Galapagos to be a very safe place for liveaboard divers to travel.

 Quito has the same issues as every big city, and sometimes more.
 You would be well advised to take special care in certain areas.
 The Old Town is a busy tourist area during the day with a strong police presence.
 Aside from taking the usual precautions against notorious pickpockets and opportunistic thieves, there is no particular threat here.
 Pickpockets can be a threat elsewhere such as at the main trolley station, so you may wish to make good use of your hotel safety deposit box and carry only what cash you might need.